Greenhouse gas emissions from agriculture: Land use changes

 Together, these agricultural processes comprise 54% of methane emissions, roughly 80% of nitrous oxide emissions, and virtually all carbon dioxide emissions tied to land use.

 Land cover has changed majorly since 1750, as humans have deforested temperate regions.
 When forests and woodlands are cleared to make room for fields and pastures, the albedo of the affected area increases, which can result in either warming or cooling effects depending on local conditions.
 Deforestation also affects regional carbon reuptake, which can result in increased concentrations of CO_{2}, the dominant greenhouse gas.
 Land-clearing methods such as slash and burn compound these effects, as the burning of biomatter directly releases greenhouse gases and particulate matter such as soot into the air.
 Land clearing can destroy the soil carbon sponge.
 Although carbon accounting estimates the greenhouse gas increase when natural land is first farmed, it has been argued that the opportunity cost of land used inefficiently should also be counted to show the importance of agricultural productivity.

 Livestock

-Livestock farms where methane is emitted from the cattle.
+Domesticated livestock constitute almost 60% of mammal biomass globally.

 Meat from cattle and sheep have the highest emissions intensity of any agricultural commodity.